 The pandemic has not only accelerated a global digital transformation, but it has also helped to speed up innovation, including within the world of coworking.
 We are now facing a new reality where it is looking more and more certain that traditional office spaces are going to become obsolete.
 That is why we are seeing more and more coworking and flexible office spaces popping up.
 Let’s have a look at some of our coworking trends and predictions for the year ahead.

 Although remote working has been a big part of our lives recently, many businesses don’t plan on enforcing this moving forward.
 A new ‘flexible’ approach seems to be the most popular option, which is all about making the office space suitable for when employees return.
 The focus is on reevaluating the office in order to encourage company culture and drive the recruitment of talent.

 The changing role of the office means that there needs to be realignment between the landlords and the tenants.
 Rather than square footage being the priority, companies are more focused on how the office space performs.
 Landlords need to consider how their space is going to deliver a positive experience.

 A coworking space throws another element into the mix as previously landlords have used third-party providers to offer a flexible space for tenants.
 Coworking operators are moving towards management agreements though, which means traditional leases are out of the window.
 This leaves landlords wondering what to do with their vacant flexible space – they are launching their own!

-As the flexible model continues to expand, the relationship between building owners and coworking operators are changing too.
+As the flexible model continues to expand, the relationship between building owners and co-working operators is changing too.
 The likes of WeWork (a long-term lease model) helped to reduce vacancies initially, but rent rates went through the roof.
 Coworking tenants were similar to other office tenants.
-Then as the market changed, and business owners needed a short-term stopgap building owners moved towards flexible office and coworking spaces.
+Then as the market changed, and business owners needed a short-term stopgap building owners moved towards the flexible office and co-working spaces.